Atul Bora (AGP politician)

 Atul Bora (born 7 April 1960) is an Indian politician from Assam affiliated with Asom Gana Parishad.
-He represents the Bokakhat constituency in the Assam Legislative Assembly since 2016 and the Golaghat constituency from 1996 to 2001.
-He was the Minister of Agriculture, Horticulture and Food Processing, Animal Husbandry and Veterinary, Urban Development, Town and Country Planning Since 2016 in the Sonowal ministry and the Sarma ministry.
+He represented the Golaghat constituency from 1996 to 2001, and has been representing the Bokakhat constituency in the Assam Legislative Assembly since 2016.
+He was the Minister of Agriculture, Horticulture and Food Processing, Animal Husbandry and Veterinary, Urban Development, Town and Country Planning since 2016 in the Sonowal ministry and the Sarma ministry.
 He also served as the 2nd president of the Asom Gana Parishad since 2014 and working president of the party from 2011 to 2014.

 Early career

-Bora started his career of leadership from his student days.
-He was born in a family of Chutia ethnicity at Borahi Gaon, Athgaon Mouza of Golaghat District.
+Bora was born into a family of Chutia ethnicity at Borahi Gaon, Athgaon Mouza, of Golaghat District.
 He is the eldest son of Sri Mehuram Bora and Smti.
 Punya Probha Bora.
 He completed his primary education at Saraimoria LP School and Torfat ME school.

-Thereafter he got himself admitted to Kacharihat High School from where he passed the HSLC Examination.
-Subsequently, he took admission in Debraj Roy College, Golaghat and after graduation, he joined Gauhati University and obtained his master's degree in Political Science and also obtained LLB Degree from Gauhati University Law College.
+Thereafter he was admitted to Kacharihat High School, where he passed the HSLC Examination.
+Subsequently, he took admission in Debraj Roy College, Golaghat and after graduation, he joined Gauhati University and obtained his master's degree in Political Science.
+He also obtained an LLB Degree from Gauhati University Law College.

 Political career

 Bora participated actively in the Assam Movement while he was a student.
 He was elected Organizing Secretary and thereafter the General Secretary of the All Assam Students Union.
-He was also President of the All Assam Students Union and during his tenure in the All Assam Students Union left no stone unturned to make the All Assam Students Union as powerful as it was by fighting for the genuine causes of Assam.
+He was also President of the All Assam Students Union.

 Bora also became the Founder Chairman of the North-East Students' Co-ordination Committee, composed of student organisations of the north-eastern states.
 As the Founder Chairman, Bora became instrumental in organising educational, cultural, socio-political, sports and awareness programmes in entire North-East India.

-The organisation under his leadership could draw the special attention of the Central Government to various common problems faced by the North-Eastern states.
 Bora joined active politics by enrolling himself as an Asom Gana Parishad worker in 1995.

-On 9 June 1996, he was elected as MLA from his home constituency Golaghat (Vidhan Sabha constituency).
-Bora also practised law for a few years till assuming charge of various responsible posts of the party such as District President, Joint Secretary, General Secretary of the Central Committee and in the year 2011 he was elected as the Working President of the party and on 15 July 2014, Bora has assumed the charge of President of the party.
+On 9 June 1996, he was elected as MLA from his home constituency Golaghat constituency.
+Bora also practised law for a few years until assuming charge of various responsible posts of the party such as District President, Joint Secretary, General Secretary of the Central Committee.
+In 2011 he was elected as the Working President of Asom Gana Parishad.
+On 15 July 2014, Bora assumed the charge of President of the party.